Place de la Concorde: 18th and 19th century: Monuments and fountains

 In 1795, under the Directory, the square was renamed the Place de la Concorde ("Concord Square") as a gesture of reconciliation after the turmoil of the revolution.
 After the Bourbon Restoration of 1814, the name was changed back to the Place Louis XV, and in 1826 the square was renamed the Place Louis XVI ("Louis XVI Square").
 After the July Revolution of 1830, the name was returned to the Place de la Concorde.

-In 1790, early in the French Revolution, the Concorde bridge was constructed, and, at the suggestion of Jacques-Louis David, the statues of the "Marly Horses by Guillaume Coustou the Elder, were placed on the north side, at the entrance of the Champs-Élysées.
+In 1791, early in the French Revolution, the Concorde bridge was completed.
+Later, at the suggestion of Jacques-Louis David, the statues of the Marly Horses by Guillaume Coustou the Elder were placed on the west side, at the entrance of the Champs-Élysées.
 In 1806, Napoleon Bonaparte began to construct the Rue de Rivoli along the edge of the square.

 Under King Louis-Philippe and his prefect of the Seine, Claude-Philibert Barthelot de Rambuteau, the square was remade.
 In 1832, Jacques Ignace Hittorff was named chief architect of the project.
 In October 1835 Hittorff installed the new centrepiece of the square, the Luxor Obelisk, a gift to the King from the wali Muhammad Ali of Egypt.
 It was hoisted into place, before a huge crowd, on 25 October 1836.
 Hittorff commissioned celebrated sculptors, including James Pradier and Jean-Pierre Cortot to make eight statues representing the major cities of France, which were placed in 1838 on columns which had earlier been put in place around the square by Gabriel.
 These statues form something of a rudimentary map, such that when viewing the Place de la Concorde from a birdseye perspective, the north-eastern states represent north-eastern cities, in the appropriate arrangement relative to one another, and so on.
 A ring of twenty columns with lanterns were put in place during the same time.

 Between 1836 and 1840, Hittorff erected two monumental fountains, the Fontaine Maritime to the side of the Seine, and the Fontaine Fluviale to the side of the Rue Royale.
 The design, consisting of two fountains each nine meters high, was modeled after that of the fountains of St. Peter's Square in Rome.
 In 1853, under Napoleon III, the deep moats around the square, which had turned into rendez-vous points for prostitutes, were filled in.